Good Girls Revolt Star Shares Her Sexual Harassment Story:

 Advertisement

-If one is in a position of economic power over a “partner,” can consent ever be clear, even to the consenter herself?
+If one is in a position of economic power over a “partner”, can consent ever be clear, even to the consenter herself?
 How does either participant know if consent is made in fear?
-The very archetype I punished myself with — this intern with loose morals who sleeps her way to the top (The top of what, by the way?
+The very archetype I punished myself with — this loose moraled intern who sleeps her way to the top (the top of what, by the way?
 Where is she then?
-Is there not still some guy more powerful that she had to fuck to get there?) is a complete logical fallacy.
+Is there not still some guy more powerful than she had to fuck to get there?) is complete logical fallacy.
 It is a fiction that situates the locus of power in her.
-This femme fatale who somehow exudes the power to slay producers who outrank in every single way — age, status, security, reputation, cohorts — doesn’t acknowledge the reality.
-There is no such thing, there is no such woman.
+This femme fatale who somehow exudes the power to slay producers who outrank in every single way — age, status, security, reputation, cohorts — doesn’t acknowledge the reality: there is no such thing, there is no such woman.
 What it looks like is this: a coercive, oppressive power imbalance in which saying yes is not the alternative to saying no. It is the alternative to being poor, unemployed and unemployable.
-To say nothing of having what her heart truly wants: satisfying work.
+To say nothing of having what her heart truly wants — satisfying work.

 Genevieve Angelson is a writer, actor and activist, living in Los Angeles and New York with her dog, Jack Lemmon.